 You can install these dependencies with the following command:

 $ sudo dnf install python-devel libxml-devel redhat-rpm-config libxslt-devel graphviz-devel \ pygtk2 pygtk2-libglade pygtksourceview

 As always, the use of a Python virtual environment (via virtualenvwrapper) is strongly advised.

-This is not a mandatory step but it is a good practice to separate projects from each other in order to avoid conflicts between dependencies.
+This is not a mandatory step but it is a good and a simple practice to separate projects from each other in order to avoid conflicts between dependencies.

 - Install virtualenvwrapper:

 - Edit your